rust-lang/rust-by-example/src/unsafe/asm.md

 }
 assert_eq!(a, 12);
 ```
+The above could work well in unoptimized case (`Debug` mode), but if you want optimized performance(`release` mode or other optimized cases), it could not work.

-Here the compiler is free to allocate the same register for inputs `b` and `c` since it knows they have the same value.
+That is because in optimized cases, the compiler is free to allocate the same register for inputs `b` and `c` since it knows they have the same value.
 However it must allocate a separate register for `a` since it uses `inout` and not `inlateout`.
 If `inlateout` was used, then `a` and `c` could be allocated to the same register, in which case the first instruction to overwrite the value of `c` and cause the assembly code to produce the wrong result.

 However the following example can use `inlateout` since the output is only modified after all input registers have been read: